-Integrated Development Planning is a process that has become central to local government in driving processes to ensure delivery to residents of a municipality.
-Integrated Development Planning has been developed as a consolidated municipal-wide planning process that provides a framework for the planning of future development in a municipality.
+It is common knowledge now that the Integrated Development Planning is a process that has become central to local government in driving processes to ensure delivery to residents of a municipality.
+Integrated Development Planning has been conceptualised as a consolidated municipal-wide planning process that provides a framework for the planning of future development in a municipality.

-It ensures horizontal and vertical coordination and integration across the three spheres of government: national, provincial and local.
-In addition, Integrated Development Planning drives community participation in local planning processes.
+The process ensures horizontal and vertical coordination and integration across the three spheres of government, namely, national, provincial and local.
+In addition, Integrated Development Planning drives community participation in local planning processes and pumps life into participatory democracy our Constitution holds in high esteem.

 The Integrated Development Planning process is therefore critical to the success of every South African municipality's endeavours to bring about responsive, developmental local government and poverty alleviation.
-The focus of this five-year IDP is within a context of a seamless, integrated strategic planning process.
-The municipality through this IDP will develop a set of long-term goals and five-year objectives that will form the basis of the annual business planning and budgeting carried out by the different departments on an ongoing basis.
-The five-year IDP will also be further moulded by inputs from communities and civil society, as well as direction from the new political leadership.
-A five-year IDP supports a single, integrated planning process, with clear demarcation between long-term, medium-term and short-term planning.
-Parallel to the medium-term planning, the Free State province's Growth and Development Strategy outlines long-term perspectives based on a long-term vision for the Province and a wide-ranging developmental paradigm.
+The focus of this 2014/2015 IDP is within a context of a seamless, integrated strategic planning process.

+The Matjhabeng Local Municipality, through this reviewed IDP, has developed a set of annual goals that will form the basis of a well-conceptualized service delivery program for the 2014/2015 Financial Year.
+The reviewed IDP will also be further moulded by inputs from communities and civil society, as well as direction from the government in the form of the other two spheres of government.

-The five year IDP should therefore be understood as an interpretation of strategy and political priorities into a detailed Mayoral plan that is to become the basis for budget choices and actual outcomes for residents.
+The 2014/2015 IDP should therefore be understood as an interpretation of strategy and political priorities into a detailed Mayoral plan that is to become the basis for budget choices and actual outcomes for residents.
 Short-term business plans, in this context, will be seen as implementation tools.